app-obs/go/README.md

 For a detailed guide to the public API, see the [API Reference](./doc/API.md).

+## Runnable Example

+This repository contains the source code for the library itself.
+For a complete, runnable project demonstrating how to use this library in a real-world microservices environment, please see the [**example-services**](https://github.com/app-obs/example-services) repository.

 ## Features

 - **Unified Tracing API**: Write your instrumentation code once and seamlessly switch between `OTLP` and `Datadog` backends via configuration.